jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-35.md

-but a little way to come to Ephrath: and Rachel travailed, and she had hard labour. {35:17} And it came to pass, when she was in hard labour, that the midwife said unto her, Fear not; thou shalt have this son also. {35:18} And it came to pass, as her soul was in departing, (for she died) that she called his name Ben-oni: but his father called him Benjamin. {35:19} And Rachel died, and was buried in the
+but a little way to come to Ephrath: and Rachel travailed, and she had hard labour. {35:17} And it came to pass, when she was in hard labour, that the midwife said unto her, Fear not; you shalt have this son also. {35:18} And it came to pass, as her soul was in departing, (for she died) that she called his name Ben-oni: but his father called him Benjamin. {35:19} And Rachel died, and was buried in the